nutsfinance/tapio-eth/docs/StableAsset.md

-*This is an array of uint256 values representing the current balances of each token in the StableSwap contract.
+*This is an array of uint256 values representing the current balances of each token in the StableAsset contract.
 The balances are converted to the standard token unit (10 ** 18).*

 #### Parameters